cllaw18/validation-with-lightbox/README.md

  There is HTML part and beware of these 3 points:

  You must contain `action="javascript:void(0)" onsubmit="return checking('your_url');"` in the form tab. action="javascript:void(0)" is for stop submiiting the form, onsubmit="return checking('your_url'); mean run the javascript function named checking() and pass the form submittion target to the javascript funvtion.
- Text box are idenified with the id name.
+ Text box are idenified with the id name.sty
  Radio and checkbox are idenified with the input flied name.

 ```